The Brady Bunch Hour: Development

 In 1976, ABC president Fred Silverman concocted the idea of reuniting the cast of The Brady Bunch on an episode of the Donny & Marie variety show.
-Four cast members were booked and when the show aired on October 8, it was a ratings success, prompting Silverman to begin developing a variety show starring the Brady family.
+Florence Henderson, Maureen McCormick, Mike Lookinland, and Susan Olsen were booked and when the show aired on October 8, it was a ratings success, prompting Silverman to begin developing a variety show starring the Brady family.
 Donny & Marie producers Sid and Marty Krofft agreed to helm the show, as their paths had crossed with the Brady Bunch stars on numerous occasions, but no one bothered to seek the approval or involvement of Paramount Pictures (the producers and then-property holders of The Brady Bunch) or Sherwood Schwartz (the series creator).
 Both parties eventually gave their approval of the new series, mainly as a way to keep interest in the original series.
-The variety hour remains the only Brady project to not have Schwartz's involvement during production.
+The variety hour was the only Brady project to not have the involvement of Schwartz during production.

 Casting

-Although Robert Reed's dissatisfaction with other Brady Bunch incarnations has become legendary, he quickly signed on to star in the variety show.
-Maureen McCormick recalled: "We joked that it was the first time any of us could remember him wanting to do something Brady-related".
-Barry Williams once wrote: "The Brady Bunch Hour was incredibly bad, but even more incredible was the fact that Robert Reed (who you'd expect would be foaming at the mouth about this mess) really enjoyed being on it".
+Although Robert Reed's dissatisfaction with other Brady Bunch incarnations is well-known, he quickly signed on to star in the variety show.
+Maureen McCormick recalled: "We joked that it was the first time any of us could remember him wanting to do something Brady-related."
+Barry Williams once wrote: "The Brady Bunch Hour was incredibly bad, but even more incredible was the fact that Robert Reed (who you'd expect would be foaming at the mouth about this mess) really enjoyed being on it."
 When Williams asked him why, Reed said: "I've studied voice and dancing.
 I'm terrible at both, and it proved to be true, but when Sid and Marty met with me, they described the whole thing in very positive terms and I thought, 'What fun!
-This'll be a hoot!"
-Quipped McCormick: "He sang and danced without caring that he was lousy and the show itself was worse.
-His inner Dorothy had found her calling".
+This'll be a hoot!'"
+Quipped McCormick, "He sang and danced without caring that he was lousy and the show itself was worse.
+His inner Dorothy had found her calling."